anttipham/Recommender-Systems/assignment4/README.md

   - "The movie does not exist in the database."
   - "Can't answer why the movie isn't higher in the recommendations because the movie is not in the recommendations.
 Use the atomic granularity case instead."
   - "The movie is already the highest in the recommendations."
-  - "None of the group members have rated the movie."
+  - "None of the group members have been predicted a score for the movie."
 - User movie analysis
-  - "User has given a high rating for the movie, but they could have given an even higher rating to get the movie in the recommendations."
+  - "User has been given a high prediction score for the movie."
-  - "User has not rated the movie.
+  - "User has not been given a prediction score for the movie.
 This substantially decreases the movie score."
-  - "User hadn't given a high enough rating for the movie.
-They gave a rating which is lower than the first movie in the recommendations."
+  - "User has not been given a high enough prediction score for the movie.
+They gave a score lower than the first movie in the recommendations."
 - Group genre analysis
   - When the movie genre is not the most common genres in the recommendations
     - "Your group prefers the following genres: [list of genres], but the movie is of the following genres: [list of genres]."
 - General movie analysis
   - When the movie is not higher in the recommendations due to a tie
     - "The movie has the same score as another movie in the recommendations.
 The movie was not higher in the recommendations because the order is not defined for movies with the same score."
   - "It is possible that the movie is simply not suitable enough to be higher on the recommendations for the group.
-The movie has received a rating of r on average.
+The movie has received a score of r on average.
 The other movies could be more suitable for the group."

 ## Results